Shaqibul-Neil/emergency-helpline-directory/readme.md

 <br>

-This happens because when we clicked on the button it first goes to its parent Div then to its grandparent and it continues to travel.
-This process is known as event bubbling.
+This happens because when we clicked on the button it **first goes to its parent** Div **then** to its **grandparent** and it **continues** to travel.
+This process is known as **event bubbling**.

 <hr />
 <hr />

 ❓4️⃣ What is Event Delegation in JavaScript?
-Why is it useful?<br /><br />
+Why is it useful?<br><br>
-✍🏻<br />
+✍🏻<br>
+Delegation means to **transfer the responsibility** of a task from **one person to another**.
+So in Javascript, Event Delegation is an event being delegated from **child to it's parent**. **Parent** Element **handles** the event of **all its children**.
+Like if we had **multiple children** and all of them are **bound to some events** then we **don't add event listener** to all of the children instead we add **one event listener to the parent**, who in turns **listens** for the event in the **children**.
+We can **access** exactly where the **event fired** by using **e.target**.
+It will give the exact element where the event occurred.<br><br>

+🎯**Why is it useful**<br><br>
+It helps us maintain our code, improves readability and also makes our code clean.
+If we don't use event delegation then lets say we had hundreds of child element of a parent and all of them are bound to some event then we'd have to add event listener to all of them.
+It could affect our speed of the page and take too much space.
+Instead we identify the parent and add event listener to it and from there using e.target and event bubbling we can identify the exact children where the event occurred.
+This process also helps us when there is no children to attach event handler to.
+When page loads or when we need to dynamically create some action based on certain actions.
+This way we can prevent bugs.

 <hr />
 <hr />